json-schema-org/website/pages/learn/getting-started-step-by-step/getting-started-step-by-step.md

 title: Creating your first schema
 section: docs
 prev:
-  label: Overview
+  label: The basics
-  url: /learn
+  url: /understanding-json-schema/basics
 next:
-  label: Miscellaneous examples
+  label: JSON Schema glossary
-  url: /learn/miscellaneous-examples
+  url: /learn/glossary
 ---

 JSON Schema is a vocabulary that you can use to annotate and validate JSON documents.
 This tutorial guides you through the process of creating a JSON Schema.